assay-it/doc/docs/core/03-http-style-and-styntax.md

 ---
 layout: default
-title: HTTP I/O syntax
+title: HTTP style and syntax
 description: |
   The composition of HTTP protocol is achieved from reusable primitive elements.
-All together they defines DSL syntax and coding style for Behavior as a Code.
+All together they defines syntax and coding style for Behavior as a Code.
 parent: core
-permalink: /core/style
+permalink: /core/http-style-and-syntax
 nav_order: 3
 ---

-# HTTP: coding style and syntax
+# HTTP Style and Syntax

 ```go
 http.Join(arrows ...http.Arrow) assay.Arrow